mlswg/mls-protocol/draft-barnes-mls-protocol.md

 participant could cause a denial of service by sending a handshake message with invalid values for public keys in the ratchet tree. ]]

-[[ OPEN ISSUE: Handshake messages need to be processed in sequence, so there is a risk of race conditions where two endpoints generate handshake messages premised on the same initial state.
-Some initial thoughts are in {{sequencing}}. ]]

 ## Init